 “Come in, Eric, I don’t want anyone hearing our conversation,” said Leo.

-Eric did what he was told and Leo closed the door.
-Eric stood in the middle of the room facing his cousin.
+Eric did as he was told, and Leo closed the door.
+Eric stood in the middle of the room, facing his cousin.

 “No, Eric.
 It’s something much worse than that,” answered Leo.

 “What is it?
 Please don’t tell me you’re having second thoughts, Leo.”